Narnio

 Unusual variants and related forms of the name Narnio

-Major personalities bearing the name Narnio
+Major personalities who bear the name Narnio

-• 🌍 Concentration in the Bouches du Rhône
+• 🌍 Concentration in Bouches du Rhône

 • 📜 Spellings and variations: Narnio, Narni, Narno

-• 📈 Recorded deaths: around 10 since 1970
+• 📈 Deaths recorded: around 10 since 1970

 • 🎂 Record longevity: 90 years for women